Blog

 *No separate scholarship application is required to be considered for Full-time MBA merit scholarships.
 However, we recommend that if you would like to be considered for the ROMBA Fellowship or Forté Fellowship, you may indicate your qualifications and interest in these scholarships through the Optional Nurturing Our Community essay question.

 This prompt gives you space to reflect on your personal commitment to inclusion and belonging.
-It’s not just about formal DEI work; the adcom wants to see how you make space for others and contribute to an environment in which everyone can thrive.
+The adcom wants to see how you make space for others and contribute to an environment in which everyone can thrive.

 Reflect on any moments where you